 Website costs vary widely, depending on what kind of site you want.
 But let’s say it costs $2,500 to build a custom website (although some are considerably cheaper; you can even build your own site for no fee).

 Break down that cost as a per-day expenditure for your marketing and you’re looking at $11 a day for the first year.
 That’s pretty inexpensive.
-Or perhaps to avoid cost of websites try promoting your business using something similar to Carrd for simple website building.

 Don’t forget, this is for round-the-clock coverage.
 Websites never sleep.
 Or go on vacation.